yrapop01/yrapop01.github.io/python/index.md

 <span style="color:red">What is the type of towers["Ramat Gan"]?
 How do you check it in python?</span>

-Alternative way of creating a dictionary:
+Alternative to create a dictionary:

 ```python
 x = dict(one=1, two=2, three=3)